-Looking for resources to encourage end-of-life care conversations in your community?
+Looking for resources to encourage conversations in your community?
 Below are lots of tools and resources to help you – some developed here at The Conversation Project, and some developed in our TCP communities – all available to you for free.

-Have the Conversation With Your Loved Ones: Before you introduce this topic to others, we highly encourage you to think about it personally and share it with important people in your life first.
-The Conversation Starter Kit can help.
+Have the conversation with those who matter most: Before you introduce this topic to others, we highly encourage you to think about it personally and share it with important people in your life first.
+The Conversation Starter Guide can help.

 New!
 Getting Started Guide for Communities: can help spark ideas about who to engage and how to introduce the importance of conversations into your community.
 There are many ways to help your community members jump start conversations – no one size fits all.
 Use what feels right to you in this guide: all of it, pieces of it, whatever works for you.
 The guide is broken into the following sections to help you where you may need it the most:

 - Think about your approach

 Types of Community Partners: Types of community partners to consider working with.